bromite/bromite/README.md

 * keyboard dictionary hints in address bar
 * always allow `view-source:` URLs
 * allow moving navigation bar to bottom
+* add option to use home page as NTP

 You can inspect all functionality/privacy changes by reading the [patches](https://github.com/bromite/bromite/tree/master/build/patches) and/or the [CHANGELOG](./CHANGELOG.md).